-Young people on child protection orders and youth justice orders represent some of the most marginalised young people in our community, often presenting with a history of abuse, mental health problems, drug and alcohol abuse and many other.
+Young people on child protection orders, youth justice orders and residents of Victorian Education First Youth Foyers represent some of the most marginalised young people in our community, often presenting with complex needs and multiple barriers to entering into education and training.

-The Skills First Youth Access Initiative addresses the key aspects of improving awareness of, access to and engagement with vocational education and training opportunities for a high-risk group of young people.
+The Skills First Youth Access Initiative addresses the key aspects of improving awareness of, access to and engagement with vocational education and training opportunities for at risk young people.

 The Skills First Youth Access Initiative and Marrung: Aboriginal Education Plan 2016-2026

 There is also an over-representation of Koorie young people within the youth justice system.